bayusuryadana/seanmcapp/README.md

 - **POST** /api/{method} --> fill it with `broadcast` for broadcasting to all users
 - **GET** /sync --> sync data from source to DB.
 I (will) have cron job for trigger this endpoint every 2 hours.
-- **POST** /webhook --> endpoint for bot api, which has 4 commands (/getRandom (*cbc*), /getLatest, /subscribe, /unsubscribe).
+- **POST** /webhook --> endpoint for bot api, which has 4 commands (/getRandom (*cbc*), /getLatest, /subscribe, /unsubscribe and callback query for vote).
 Subscribed user will get new notification if sync process got new data.

 ## Prerequisites